aaronmueller/wiktionary-derivations-parser/README.md

 ## Output

-Each translation tuple consists of these fields:
+Each derivation tuple consists of these fields (UNFINISHED):

-- `edition`: the edition of Wiktionary the translation pair is from.
+- `edition`: the edition of Wiktionary the derivation is from.
 It is a 2-3 letter code used in the Wiktionary url.
-- `headword`: the word that is being translated.
+- `headword`: the word that is being derived.
-- `head_lang`: the language of the `headword`.
+- `lang`: the language of the `headword`.
 It might be different from the language of the edition.
-- `translation`: the translation of the `headword`.
+- `derivation`: the derivation of the `headword`.
-- `trans_lang`: the language the `headword` is translated into.
-- `trans_lang_code`: the language code of `tranlation_lang`.
-This is the edition code used by Wiktionary, and it is [not from a single ISO standard](https://en.wiktionary.org/wiki/Wiktionary:Languages#Language_codes).
-- `pos`: the part of speech of the `headword` in `head_lang`.
+- `pos`: the part of speech of the `headword` in `lang`.

-The output is a `.csv` with these seven columns.
+The output is a `.csv` with these columns.

 ## Dependencies